Tutorial

 When a file contains data encoded in binary format instead of textual, the cfinterface framework is still applied for modeling its contents, supporting reading and writing.
 The same file models can be used, but with some differences in the meaning of some fundamental actions, which are better illustrated in the examples page.

-For defining a file model as binary, one may set the class attribute:
+For defining a file model as binary, use the StorageType enum:

 3